-As an alternative to standard adaptive procedures such as binary splitting, we consider a simple adaptive scheme which leverages the community structure of the graph.
-Our scheme first treats the communities as ``meta-individuals'' and applies binary splitting to quickly identify the infected communities (i.e., those with at least one infected member).
-Subsequently, we run binary splitting again -- this time within each infected community -- to identify the infected individuals.
+As an alternative to standard adaptive procedures such as binary splitting, we consider a simple two-stage scheme which leverages the community structure of the graph.
+Our scheme first treats the communities as ``meta-individuals'' by mixing the samples within each community and applying binary splitting to quickly identify those with at least one infected member.
+Subsequently, we run binary splitting again---this time within each infected community---to identify the infected individuals.
 Note that this procedure will recover the infection statuses of all members of the population with zero error, which follows from the fact that binary splitting achieves exact recovery.